oleksiyk/riakfs/README.md

 See tests for more.

+## Application

+The idea is that this module (connected `riakfs` instance) can be used as a drop-in replacement for node `fs` module.
+For example it can be used with [nodeftpd](https://github.com/sstur/nodeftpd)

 ## Status

 Not tested in production yet.
 Under development.
 Pull requests are welcomed.
 Tested with Riak 1.4 and Riak 2.0pre.